 A fractured fairy tale is a story which makes use of a traditional fairy tale but restructures and reimagines, with the aim of greater nuance and with a contemporary sensibility in mind.
-The writer might be offering a critique of the ideas in an earlier version.
+The writer might be offering a critique of the ideas offered up in an earlier version.
 This makes some of them subversive.
 Fractured fairy tales are often aimed at an adult audience, though they’re common in children’s literature as well.